gcla/termshark/docs/UserGuide.md

 If you are running on OSX, termux (Android) or Windows, termshark assumes you are running locally and uses a platform-specific copy command.

+## Problems

+If termshark is running slowly or otherwise misbehaving, you might be able to narrow the issue down by using the ```--debug``` flag.
+When you start termshark with ```--debug```, three things happen:

+1. A web server runs with content available at http://<yourip>:6060/debug/pprof.
+This is a Golang feature and provides a view of some low-level internals of the process such as running goroutines.
+2. On receipt of SIGUSR1, termshark will start a Golang CPU profile that runs for 20 seconds.
+3. On receipt of SIGUSR2, termshark will create a Golang memory/heap profile.

+Profiles are stored under `$XDG_CONFIG_CACHE` (e.g. `~/.cache/termshark/`).
+If you open a termshark issue on github, these profiles will be useful for debugging.

 ## Config File